SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: IO-aware kernel design

 In the backward pass, weight gradients for up-proj and down-proj ($d\W{1}$ and $d\W{2}$ respectively) need to gather $X$ and $dO$, and the activation gradient for $dH$ also needs to gather $dO$.
-Despite the backward having more kernels requiring the gather operation, existing approaches including ScatterMoE \citep{tan2024scattered}\footnote{ \url{https://github.com/shawntan/scattermoe/blob/47b5e1502e5a10e82c8e5945d761b877849871e7/scattermoe/parallel_experts.py\#L92}} and MoMoE \citep{costin2025momoe}\footnote{ \url{https://github.com/tilde-research/MoMoE-impl/blob/d6e2d683185bfe4030265c3ca062564356faa61e/momoe/momoe.py\#L299}} fuse the gather during forward but still launch a separate gather kernel during backward.
+Despite the backward having more kernels requiring the gather operation, existing approaches including ScatterMoE \citep{tan2024scattered} and MoMoE \citep{costin2025momoe} fuse the gather during forward but still launch a separate gather kernel during backward.
 Fusing this gather reduces the IO cost by $2TKd$ bytes and cuts down a major portion of fine-grained MoE training time.
-For example in Figure~\ref{fig:moe_breakdown}, the 2 gathers in backward of ScatterMoE and MoMoE consume 19.6\% and 20.6\% total backward time which is even longer than their up-proj weight gradient $d\W{1}$ kernel time.